Annual Progress Review interviews

 All postgraduate research students enrolled in the faculty's Office of Doctoral Studies are required to have their progress reviewed annually as a condition of candidature, and as required by the University.
 This is called the Annual Progress Review (APR) interview.

-One round of interviews is held every year, in September/November.
+One round of interviews is held every year, between mid September and November.

 Structure of an APR interview